1 / 10

 Just like the Duster’s cabin is functional rather than stylish, it’s also not particularly cosseting.
 Dacia’s made little effort to furnish it with soft-touch materials, but that would kind of go against the brand’s ethos.
 There are hard, scratchy plastics everywhere - the likes of which would normally attract our wrath, but you’ve got to admire the brand’s no-nonsense approach.

-Infotainment: touchscreen, USB, nav and stereo in the Dacia Duster
+Infotainment: Touchscreen, USB, nav and stereo in the Dacia Duster

-Essential models come with, well, all the audio essentials - so, a DAB radio with Bluetooth connectivity and controls on the steering column.
+Essential Duster models come with, well, all the audio essentials - so, a DAB radio with Bluetooth connectivity and controls on the steering column.
 There’s no navigation, though.

-The seven-inch system isn’t the slickest we’ve ever used.
+The eight-inch system isn’t the slickest we’ve ever used.
 The graphics make it look pretty low-rent, while it’s a bit slow to respond.
 It’s kind of like a budget tablet you can buy from the supermarket.
 It’ll do the job, but no one’s going to mistake it for an iPad.

 Space and practicality: Dacia Duster boot space